-Sleep is such a vital component of our health and body fat levels yet many people long for a good night of sleep.
-A big factor behind achieving quality sleep is a solid and stable circadian rhythm.
-100 years ago it would have been difficult to have sleeping issues or a disrupted circadian rhythm simply because our light sources past sunset were restricted.
+Sleep is a vital component of our health and body fat levels, yet many people long for a good night's sleep.
+A big factor behind achieving quality sleep is a stable circadian rhythm.
+One hundred years ago, it would have been nearly impossible to have a disrupted circadian rhythm simply because our light sources were restricted past sunset.

-Yet today we stare at a brightly lit screen held inches away from our face well past sundown.
-Is our phone really impacting our health to such an extent that we're all becoming fatter, sicker and chronically fatigued?
-And if a small phone has that big of an effect on our health, what about this bright TV's and computer screens that accompany every home?
-Could something as simple as blocking blue light solve an obesity crisis?!
+Today we stare at a brightly lit screen, held inches away from our face, well past sundown.
+Is our phone really affecting our health to such an extent that we're becoming fatter, sicker, and chronically fatigued?
+And if a small phone has such an effect on our health, what about the TV's and computer screens in every home?
+Could something as simple as blocking blue light solve an obesity crisis?

 Humans need sleep.
 We die if we don’t sleep for 10 days.
-Studies show that a third of American adults are chronically sleep deprived (1).
-Lack of sleep negatively impacts memory, creativity, the immune system, muscle repair, inflammation, hormone levels, and even our body fat levels.
+Studies have shown that a third of American adults are chronically sleep deprived (1).
+Lack of sleep negatively affects memory, creativity, the immune system, muscle repair, inflammation, hormone levels, and even our body fat levels.

-Lack of sleep (or lack of quality sleep) is linked to higher fat levels, obesity and higher cortisol hormones.
-Excess cortisol often leads to additional belly fat accumulation.
-But it's not simply poor sleep that is the cause to these fat gains, hormonal disruption also ways a huge role.
+Lack of sleep (or lack of quality sleep) is linked to higher fat levels, obesity, and higher cortisol hormones.
+Excess cortisol often leads to accumulation of excessive belly fat.
+However, it's not simply poor sleep that is the cause of fat gain; hormonal disruption also plays a huge role.

-A lot of us have problems falling asleep or have poor, interrupted sleep, leaving us feeling drained every morning.
+A lot of us have trouble falling asleep or have poor, interrupted sleep, leaving us feeling drained in the morning.

-If you are a poor sleeper, you’ve probably tried all sorts of tricks such as herbal teas, pre-bed meditation, or sleep supplements.
-Some people, unfortunately even resort to relying on drugs to help them achieve their nightly state of Zen.
+If you are a poor sleeper, you’ve probably tried all sorts of methods such as herbal teas, meditation, or sleep supplements.
+Unfortunately, some people even rely on drugs to achieve their nightly state of Zen.

-When one thinks of ‘light’, they generally imagine the visible light that allows us to see.
+When one thinks of light, they generally imagine the visible light which allows us to see.
 When we switch a light bulb on, this produces light (and other forms of energy such as heat).
-But there is a lot more to light than the colors of the rainbow.
-Light, or visible light, is only a small part of what’s called ‘the electromagnetic spectrum’.
+But there is a lot more to light than the colours of the rainbow.
+Visible light is only a small part of the electromagnetic spectrum.

-For the purposes of this article we are going to focus on the visible light spectrum ranging from about 390nm to 700nm.
-With changing wavelength we see different colours.
-Pretty sure, but these varying wavelengths cause different effects on the body.
+For the purposes of this article, we are going to focus on the visible light spectrum ranging from about 390nm to 700nm.
+With changing wavelengths we see different colours.
+Pretty, sure, but these varying wavelengths cause different effects on the body.

-So how does light affect my mood, my hormones and more importantly my sleep?
-Good question.
+How does light affect mood, hormones, and more importantly, sleep?
 It’s all about your circadian rhythm.

-The term “circadian rhythm” comes from the Latin words circa (meaning ‘approximately’) and diem (day).
-The most obvious circadian rhythm is the sleep-wake cycle though other circadian rhythms exist such as rhythms in body temperature, hormones release (such as cortisol and melatonin) and even gene expression (2).
+The term circadian rhythm comes from the Latin words circa (meaning approximately) and diem (day).
+The most obvious circadian rhythm is the sleep-wake cycle, though other circadian rhythms exist such as rhythms in body temperature, hormones release, and even gene expression (2).

-Everyone has slightly different circadian rhythms, but on average the length is 24 and a quarter hours (3).
-Night owls will have slightly longer circadian rhythms, while early birds have shorter.
+Everyone has slightly different circadian rhythms, but on average, the length is 24 and a quarter hours (3).
+Night owls will have slightly longer circadian rhythms, while early birds have shorter ones.

 Source - http://cdn.zmescience.com/

-As mentioned before, circadian rhythms do more than simply tell the body when to be asleep or awake (or at least that’s what optimally functioning circadian rhythms would do), but the circadian rhythm also influences what hormones are released in the body.
+As mentioned before, circadian rhythms do more than simply tell the body when to be asleep or awake; they also influence the hormones released in the body.

 Hormones are powerful things.
-If your circadian rhythm is out of whack your body could be releasing cortisol late at night instead of first thing in your morning as it should be doing.
-This scenario would leave you feel groggy and tired in the morning while being alert and wide-awake late at night.
+If your circadian rhythm is out of whack your body could be releasing cortisol late at night instead of first thing in your morning, which would leave you feeling groggy in the morning and wide-awake late at night.
 Sound familiar?

-So how does the body and circadian rhythm keep track of time?
-The same way that us humans do - by using clocks!
-Scientists have found that nearly every cell in every tissue in the body keeps track of time.
+So how do the body and circadian rhythm keep track of time?
+The same way humans do - by using clocks!
+Scientists have found that nearly every cell in the body keeps track of time.

 Venice Greenwood from Quanta Magazine explains it like this: